 (C) FRAUD OVERPAYMENT.
 "Fraud" means taking actions that may result in receiving a benefit in excess of the correct amount, whether by intentional deception, misrepresentation, or failure to account for payments or money received.
 "Fraud" also means spending payments or money the homecare worker was not entitled to and any act that constitutes fraud under applicable federal or state law (including 42 CFR 455.2).
 The Department determines, based on a preponderance of the evidence, when fraud has resulted in an overpayment.
 The Department of Justice, Medicaid Fraud Control Unit determines when to pursue a Medicaid fraud allegation for prosecution.

 (A) Overpayments are collected prior to garnishments, such as child support, Internal Revenue Service back taxes, or educational loans.

 (B) Administrative or provider error overpayments are collected at no more than 5 percent of the homecare worker's gross wages.

 (C) The Department determines when a fraud overpayment has occurred and the manner and amount to be recovered.

-(D) When an individual is no longer employed as a homecare worker, any remaining overpayment is deducted from the individual's final check.
-The individual is responsible for repaying an overpayment in full when the individual's final check is insufficient to cover the remaining overpayment.
+(D) When a person is no longer employed as a homecare worker, any remaining overpayment is deducted from the person's final check.
+The person is responsible for repaying an overpayment in full when the person's final check is insufficient to cover the remaining overpayment.

 Stat.
 Auth.: ORS 409.050, 410.070 &